Musialke/pffrocd/README.md

 sudo powertop --calibrate
 ```

-ADDITIONALLY FOR SERVER AND MASTER:
+This takes a while, turns peripherals on and off and reboots the system

+**ADDITIONALLY for _master_ and _server_:**

-Since the server and master need to extract embeddings, they need the database of pictures and Python.
+Since the _server_ and _master_ need to extract embeddings, they need the database of pictures and Python.

-9. Change directory back to repo root folder and unpack the picture database:
+9. Change the directory back to the repo root folder and unpack the picture database:
 ```sh
 cat lfw.tgz.parta* | tar -xzv
 ```